ILANZ, In-House Lawyers Association of New Zealand

 • Volunteer for activities and come up with creative ideas.

-• Keep confidential any in-committee or sensitive matters discussed by the Committee or obtained due to Committee role
+• Keep confidential any in-committee or sensitive matters discussed by the Committee or obtained due to Committee role.

-• Where possible, support events organised by ILANZ
+• Where possible, support and sometimes host events organised byILANZ.

 How much time will being on the Committee take?